serverless/dashboard/python/packages/sdk/docs/instrumentation/flask-app.md

 _Disable with `SLS_DISABLE_FLASK_MONITORING` environment variable_.

-If [`flask`](https://pypi.org/project/Flask/) framework is used to route incoming requests, trace spans for it's middlewares are created.
+If [`flask`](https://pypi.org/project/Flask/) framework is used to route incoming requests, related trace spans are created.

 Tracing is turned on automatically.